SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/create-real-time-alert.md

 Real-Time Alerts are scheduled searches that run nearly continuously.
 That means that you're informed in real time when error conditions exist.

-When an alert condition is satisfied, Sumo Logic triggers the selected alert type.
+When an alert condition is satisfied Sumo Logic triggers the selected alert type.
 Sumo Logic examines ingested data in a rolling window using the Time Range you define.
 Any time a new result is found, another email is sent.

 ## When to Use